Medical Treatment Guidelines Overview

 To be eligible for ongoing maintenance care, there must be a determination of MMI and a permanent disability.
 Who is responsible for making that determination?

 This requirement is satisfied if:

-- a judge has found that the claimant has reached MMI and has a permanent disability, or
+- a judge has found that the patient has reached MMI and has a permanent disability, or

-- (in the absence of a judicial finding) the attending physician or chiropractor documents that the patient has achieved MMI and has a permanent disability, using the designated Board form (C-4.3).
+- (in the absence of a judicial finding) the treating health care provider who is permitted to make permanency determinations documents that the patient has achieved MMI and has a permanent disability using the designated Board form (C-4.3).